 - if a structural defect is discovered in the uterus, the treatment may be surgical.
 Your doctor will help you determine if and when GYN surgical treatment (such as fibroid removal) is necessary to treat your individual case.

 - if diagnostic tests reveal no structural issues with your reproductive system, chromosomal problems, hormonal issues, or conditions such as fibroids, your doctor at Boston IVF may recommend that you attempt to conceive again once your menstrual cycle returns (typically 4-6 weeks after a miscarriage).

 The most common reason for pregnancy loss is aneuploidy, a genetic issue which leads to an incorrect number of chromosomes within an embryo.

-Because many miscarriages are due to these chromosomal abnormalities, one mode of treatment involves preimplantation genetic screening (PGS).
+Because many miscarriages are due to these chromosomal abnormalities, one mode of treatment involves preimplantation genetic testing (PGT-A).
 This test allows for genetic analysis of embryos prior to implantation via IVF.
 Genetic testing increases the odds of a healthy pregnancy and childbirth and dramatically reduces the chance for miscarriage by allowing embryologists to implant only healthy, chromosomally normal embryos.

 A simple blood test reveals information about a number of hormones that affect pregnancy, including progesterone and thyroid hormones.

 An ultrasound uses sound waves to create images of organs and other structures in the body, enabling doctors to detect fibroids or polyps and uterine growths that can cause infertility and miscarriage.

 It is completely natural to experience grief after a miscarriage.
 In order to provide support and comfort to our patients who have experienced miscarriage, the Boston IVF Wellness Center is here to help you heal during this difficult time.
 Our specialists can refer you to a psychologist or social worker, who can help you to heal emotionally.